Dapo Afolayan: FC St. Pauli

 On 19 January 2023, Afolayan signed for 2.
 Bundesliga side FC St. Pauli after originally having three bids rejected by Bolton Wanderers, their fourth bid finally meeting Bolton's valuation.
 The fee was undisclosed, though The Bolton News reported it was around £500,000.
 On 12 May 2024, he scored a brace in a 3–1 win over VfL Osnabrück, which secured promotion of his club to the Bundesliga for the first time since 2010–11.

+Blackburn Rovers

+On 1 February 2026, Afolayan signed for Blackburn Rovers on an 18-month contract, for an undisclosed fee.

 International career

 Afolayan won a cap for Paul Fairclough's England C team on 8 November 2017, coming on as a 76th-minute substitute for Fejiri Okenabirhie in a 4–0 defeat to eventual International Challenge Trophy winners Slovakia U23.

-In April 2021, Afolayan was asked in the Bolton Wanderers matchday programme if he would consider playing for Nigeria and he stated "Yeah I would.
-It's something I've thought about and hopefully I can keep playing well and get on their radar."

 Style of play

 Afolayan can play as a winger or centre-forward.
-West Ham Academy director Terry Westley said that he is an "interesting player" who is "aggressive, has great pace and the knack of scoring goal".
+West Ham Academy director Terry Westley said in 2018 that he is an "interesting player" who is "aggressive, has great pace and the knack of scoring goal".
 Bolton Wanderers fans compared him to Jay-Jay Okocha due to the silky skills he produced whilst playing for them.
-Afolayan enjoyed these comparisons and after scoring against AFC Wimbledon did Okocha's signature goal celebration.
+Afolayan enjoyed these comparisons and after scoring against AFC Wimbledon in August 2021 he performed Okocha's signature goal celebration.